 A healthy liver can metabolize one drink per hour.
 This means that if the first drink is consumed at 8 o’clock, one must wait until 9 o’clock to consume another drink.
 If another alcoholic beverage is ingested at 8:30, the liver will take longer to metabolize it, and the person must wait until 10 o’clock to avoid becoming intoxicated.

-How long does alcohol stay in your system in the urine?
+How long does alcohol stay in the system in the urine?
 There is a time lag between the first sip of a drink and a positive urine test for ethanol.
 It takes about 2 hours for the kidneys to filter the ethanol from the bloodstream to the urine in the bladder.
 Once present in the bladder, alcohol can be detected for about 1.5 hours.
 When blood levels are high, it is estimated that alcoholic beverages can be detected in the urine up to 12 hours after they are consumed.

 The blood alcohol concentration (BAC) is the percentage of pure alcohol in a person’s bloodstream.
 It determines how intoxicated a person is.
 A BAC of 0.10 indicates that 0.1 percent of the person’s blood is alcohol.